 The oil filter size issue

 I can’t tell you how many times I’ve seen car enthusiasts brag about how they found a larger oil filter for their engine.
 They’ve convinced themselves that their oil filter now captures more crud.
 Really?
 Didn’t you read the part about how filter media is chosen by application?
-In my discussions with oil filter engineers I’ve witnessed them laughing out loud at this one.
+In my interview with oil filter engineers, I’ve witnessed them laughing out loud at this one.
 Why?
 Because large filters often have less efficient filter media so they can provide enough flow and less pressure drop.
 So don’t kid yourself by using a filter other than the model recommended by the manufacturer.
 You didn’t design the filter.
 You didn’t design the engine.
 You simply don’t know what’s inside every filter and the filter manufacturer certainly isn’t going to tell you because it’s a trade secret.

 Finally, Rick’s opinion of cardboard oil filter end caps

 The role of the end cap is to prevent oil from bypassing around the ends of the pleats.
 Filter manufacturers glue the ends of the pleats to an end cap.
 So the effectiveness of the end cap depends on its ability to bond the pleats to the end cap without allowing oil seepage through the cap or the glue.
 Nobody actually uses cardboard, not even Fram.
-Instead they use a resin impregnated fiber board.
+Instead, they use a resin impregnated fiberboard.
 Resin impregnated means it’s soaked in a plastic resin under pressure to make it impenetrable, get it?
-The resin impregnated end cap actually seals better to a fibrous pleat than a metal end cap because it’s a resin-to-resin bond.
+The resin-impregnated end cap actually seals better to a fibrous pleat than a metal end cap because it’s a resin-to-resin bond.
 So, if the end cap is impenetrable and it bonds well to the filter media pleats, what’s the issue?

 To secure filter media pleats to metal end caps, filter manufacturers have to flood the caps with enough adhesive to prevent the possibility of oil bypass in the event the adhesive breaks away from the metal end cap.
-I’ve talked one-on-one to the engineers from many oil filter manufacturers.
+I’ve talked one-on-one with engineers from many oil filter manufacturers.
 All of them would prefer to use resin impregnated end caps because they cost less, bond better, and actually perform better than metal end caps.
 But they feel they can’t because of all the marketing hype surrounding metal end caps.
 So they use metal end caps simply because of marketing.

 ©, 2015 Rick Muscoplat